Doctors Note Logo

 Up to 75% of women experience hot flashes during the menopause transition.
 For some, symptoms are mild.
 For others, they significantly affect sleep, mood, and quality of life.

-If you're experiencing these symptoms and want to understand whether they're menopause-related or something else, you can use this free Peri-/Post-Menopausal Symptoms checker to get personalized insights in just a few minutes.
+If you're unsure whether your nighttime symptoms are truly menopause-related or might indicate something else, try Ubie's free AI-powered Peri-/Post-Menopausal Symptoms checker to get personalized insights and clarity in just a few minutes.

 Hot Flashes at Night Treatment: What Actually Works